driesdaems10/website/content/authors/dries-metu/_index.md

 ---
 authors:
 - dries-metu
 bio: I am an archaeologist with a Ph.D. from University of Leuven, currently working as Assistant Professor at Middle East Technical Univesity.
-My research interests include social complexity, agent-based modelling and material studies.
+My research interests include social complexity, agent-based modeling and material studies.
 education:
   courses:
   - course: PhD in Archaeology